EMF Dallas Houston Austin San Antonio Fort Worth: REVISED APRIL 2023 (Residential Ceased in Jan 2019)

 The reasons for this are simple:

-1) Insufficient time to take these calls; especially with the volume of telemarketers calling on my line wanting to offer me a loan, buy my company, etc.
+1) Insufficient time to take these calls; especially with the volume of telemarketers calling on my line wanting to offer me a loan, buy my home / company, extend my vehicle warranty, etc.

-2) You are probably interrupting work or I am on the other line with a paying client or some other task that requires focus such as driving / navigating.
+2) You are probably interrupting work or I am on the other line with a paying client or some other task that requires focus such as driving / navigating to a jobsite.

-4) Another problem is that a lot of calls are from people looking to purchase homes in the DFW, Austin, other Texas metropolitan area and the market is TOO HOT right now. (and has been for awhile) You would THINK that would be good for business, but it isn’t.
+4) Another problem is that a lot of calls are from people looking to purchase homes in the Houston, Austin, Dallas DFW Area among other Texas metropolitan areas and the market is TOO HOT right now. (and has been for awhile) You would THINK that would be good for business, but it isn’t.
 Why?

-Because when you have a market where people are paying above list price, paying cash in full, etc. because of a scarcity of homes in Texas, then the window time allowed for inspections narrows towards zero.
-I’ve had people call me several times in a row and ask me if I can come out to Las Colinas, Frisco, etc. right away that morning and I have to explain that besides that not only does ScanTech not do residential, we don’t operate like 911 or some other home emergency service.
+Because when you have a market where people are paying well above the listing price, paying cash in full, etc. because of a scarcity of homes in Texas, then the window time allowed for inspections narrows towards zero.
+Someone joked that there are more real estate agents than listings available, and as it turned out, someone did a bit of research and found about 16,000 licensed agents in Dallas and just over 10,000 active listings.
+I’ve had people call me several times in a row and ask me if I can come out to Las Colinas, Frisco, etc. right away that morning and I have to explain that ScanTech does not do residential and we do not operate like 911 or some other home emergency service.

 As for the most common questions:

-1) “Can you please just answer a few questions about EMF, air quality, etc.?”
+Q1) “Can you please just answer a question / a few questions about EMF, air quality, etc.?”

-A1) I cannot afford to work or consult for free, nor should I be asked to.
+A1) No I can’t outside of what has already been answered on this website (which is a LOT of information – particularly if you include the blogs) so the burden is on you to read and comprehend what I have already documented.
+I cannot afford to work or consult for free, nor should I be asked to.
 Do you call doctors expecting free medical advice?
 It is also a liability exposure to my company just as it would be for them.
-For commercial companies I can spend an appropriate amount of time interviewing to see if it is a job that falls inside my normal scope of work / project schedule and is feasible to engage in.
+For commercial companies I can invest an appropriate amount of time interviewing to see if it is a job that falls inside my normal scope of work / project schedule and is feasible to engage in.

-A2) Regarding if there is a service provider in your area, EMF consultants are pretty rare and most of them are on the West Coast in California and there are a few on the East Coast.
+A2) Regarding if there is a service provider in your area, EMF consultants are fairly rare (good ones are EXTREMELY RARE) and most of them are on the West Coast in California and there are a few on the East Coast.
 I have requests for “Who can measure EMF in [insert random small town in the middle of nowhere]?” or other regions and my answers for that are: